 Pension Reform: Plans to Complete Legislative Changes by 2025

 Pension reform is a key priority for the Cyprus government.
-Labour Minister Yiannis Panayiotou emphasises the importance of modernizing the current system to meet the needs of the country’s workforce and future retirees.
-The government aims to create the most advanced pension system in the European Union by improving efficiency and reducing delays in pension processing, with plans to complete legislative changes by 2025.
+Labour Minister Yiannis Panayiotou highlights the need to modernize the current system.
+The goal is to meet the needs of the country’s workforce and future retirees.
+The government aims to create the most advanced pension system in the European Union.
+They plan to improve efficiency and reduce delays in pension processing.
+Legislative changes are expected to be completed by 2025.

-Panayiotou highlighted several critical aspects of the reform, including addressing the 12% pension reduction for early retirees, especially those who have contributed for 33 years or more.
-The goal is to ease the penalty for early retirement without completely abolishing the reduction.
-Additionally, the government is reviewing how pensions can better support low-income pensioners and making amendments to allow widowers to receive pension benefits in certain cases.
+Panayiotou highlighted several critical aspects of the reform.
+One key focus is addressing the 12% pension reduction for early retirees.
+This particularly affects those who have contributed for 33 years or more.
+The goal is to ease the penalty for early retirement.
+However, the reduction will not be completely abolished.
+Additionally, the government is reviewing how pensions can better support low-income pensioners.
+Amendments are also being made to allow widowers to receive pension benefits in certain cases.
+The reform process involves a cross-ministerial committee.

-These initiatives also aim to adapt to modern needs, such as teleworking and flexible work conditions, while tackling the ageing software system used by the social insurance fund.
+These initiatives aim to adapt to modern needs.
+This includes addressing teleworking and flexible work conditions.
+Another focus is tackling the ageing software system used by the social insurance fund.
 These reforms reflect the government’s commitment to creating a sustainable and equitable pension system that benefits current and future retirees.

 Cross-ministerial Committee for Pension Reform